Fall Foliage is Blooming in Connecticut!

 People travel from all over the world to see fall color in CT, and you can enjoy a classic backdrop for the show: town greens, classic church steeples and rolling hills.
 This is a great time to take a long drive, when the journey is as rewarding as the destination.

 Settled in the Farmington River Valley is Talcott Mountain State Park, home to Heublein Tower on top of Talcott Mountain, a long, wooded ledge named after the Talcott family.
 The 165-foot structure was built as a summer home in 1914 by Gilbert Heublein and is the perfect perch to view the Connecticut landscape.
-This natural sanctuary is perfect for spotting little critters, like rabbits, deer, and eagles.
+So pile the family into the Honda CR-V and head to this natural sanctuary- perfect for spotting little critters, like rabbits, deer, and eagles.

 Drive past the scenic Housatonic River, near two covered bridges on this beautiful foliage route.
 Kent has many art galleries to enjoy, and the Mount Tom State Park is along this route, perfect for stretching your legs with a hike and enjoying the leaves at a slower pace.